E MAIL ADDRESS:- firstname.lastname@example.org

 THIS PAGE WAS LAST UPDATED Monday September 23rd Historic news items remain on this page for general interest.

 NEXT AUCTION DATE.

-The date of the next auction will be Tuesday March 11th.
-The viewing times and further details are published on the 'next sale' page.
-The full list of entries and video preview are now available on the Feature page.
+The date of the next auction will be Tuesday October 8th.
+The viewing dates and times are published on the 'next sale' page.
+The full list of entries and video preview are available on the Feature page just prior to viewing.